cherise-tan/travel-planner-auth/README.md

-# travel-planner
+# travel-planner-auth
-A trip planner for my future travels
+This is a re-design of my previous travel-planner application, using the PostgreSQL database and Passport for authentication and authorisation.

 ## Instructions
 1. Navigate to the projects directory and type 'npm install' into the terminal, to install all of the packages
-2. Create PostgreSQL database using psql (command line prompt)
+2. Create PostgreSQL database using the command line
 	```
 	createdb <DATABASE_NAME>
 	```
-3. Configure the project to point at this database
+3. Configure the project to point at the database
 	* Set up a .env file, which should include the following information
 	```
 	DB_USER=<YOUR_USER_NAME_GOES_HERE>